 - Beware of guarantees.

 An admissions consultant who “guarantees” acceptance to a specific college, or promises “scholarship money,” or agrees to write your child’s essays isn’t practicing ethical college counseling.
 Run the other way.
 Fast.

-Here’s how Accepted consultants view their role in the application process: As an applicant, your child must present himself/herself in the best possible light throughout the college admissions process.
-We are there to help you and your child identify options you might not have considered, help your child represent herself at her very best, and balance all of the moving parts of your child’s senior year.
-Our consultants won’t write your child’s application essays, but they’ll act as a sounding board and help your son or daughter identify his/her voice and hone an impressive, authentic message.
+Here’s how Accepted consultants view their role in the application process: As an applicant, your child must present themself in the best possible light throughout the college admissions process.
+We are there to help you and your child identify options you might not have considered, help your child represent themself at their very best, and balance all of the moving parts of their senior year.
+Our consultants won’t write your child’s application essays, but they’ll act as a sounding board and help your son or daughter identify their voice and hone an impressive, authentic message.

 They’ll provide a seasoned, calm voice that will guide you and your child through the admissions process while enhancing your child’s chances of acceptance.
 And since they don’t work with throngs of students at once, they’ll be able to answer the questions that your child’s high school counselor may not have the time to address.

 By working with an Accepted consultant, your child will apply confidently and navigate the application process with less stress.

 No matter where your family is in the admissions process, we’re ready to help you.
 Explore our College Admissions Services for more information.Accepted has helped applicants gain acceptance to top colleges and universities for 25 years.
 Our team of admissions consultants features former admissions committee members and highly experienced college admissions consultants who have guided our clients to admission at top programs including Princeton, Harvard, Stanford, Columbia, MIT, University of Chicago, and Yale.
 Want an admissions expert to help you get Accepted?
 Click here to get in touch!

 • Preparing for College in High School: A To-Do list for 11th Graders, a free guide